Ninja-Squad/ninja-squad.github.com/_posts/2015-03-17-quizzie-ops.md

 is a great way to slowly become devops, and not just devs."
 ---

+{% include ninjasquad/quizzie-discontinued-en %}

 We think we're pretty decent developers.
 Operations are another story.
 Most of the time, when working as consultants, we leave that part to other, more qualified people.
 So we have a lot to learn in that area.

-Building, deploying and operating [Quizzie](https://quizzie.io), one of our Friday side-projects, is a great way to improve and learn.
+Building, deploying and operating Quizzie, one of our Friday side-projects, is a great way to improve and learn.

 In this post, I'll explain where and how we deploy Quizzie, and the lessons we learnt while doing so.